becky97/my-second-repo/README.md

                --port 3000
 ```

 Huh?
-Make sure you read on for further explanation of how scaffolding works in gexpress.
+Make sure you read on for further explanation of how scaffolding works in gexpress...

 <h3 id="user-content-app-name">App Name [--app]</h3>